rjqocampo/weather/readme.md

 * Difficulties of making own design and layout especially if aiming for mobile responsiveness

 ### Known Issues
-* Total dependency on WeatherAPI
+* Possible downtime due to total dependency on 3rd Party API

 Found a bug or issue in the project?
 [Click here](https://github.com/rjqocampo/weather#contributions).